deficollective/defiscan/src/content/protocols/rocket-pool.md

 Below are **key rights held by the oDAO and the potential risks they pose**:

 -   **Manipulating the rETH/ETH exchange rate**.
-Malicious changes to this rate could enable an attacker to withdraw ETH from the deposit pool or the rETH contract at no cost.
+Malicious changes to this rate could enable an attacker to **withdraw ETH from the deposit pool or the rETH contract at no cost**.
 A safeguard is planned to be implemented in the Saturn 1 upgrade ([RPIP-61](https://rpips.rocketpool.net/RPIPs/RPIP-61)), though no ETA has been provided.
 -   **Applying penalties to node operators**.
 The oDAO can penalize node operators for not setting the correct recipient address for MEV rewards, as defined by Rocket Pool.
 A malicious oDAO could exploit this mechanism to penalize all minipools for their entire stake.
-All the ETH in the protocol would be redirected to rETH, where an attacker would be able to extract it as explained above.
+All the ETH in the protocol would be redirected to rETH, where an **attacker would be able to extract it as explained above**.
 A safeguard is planned to be implemented in the Saturn 1 upgrade ([RPIP-58](https://rpips.rocketpool.net/RPIPs/RPIP-58)), though no ETA has been provided.
 -   **Publishing the Merkle tree for protocol rewards**.
 The oDAO is responsible for publishing the rewards Merkle tree for each period (28 days).
-A malicious oDAO could extract all rewards from a single period.
+A malicious oDAO could **extract all rewards from a single period**.
 -   **Publishing the split of RPL inflation**.
-A malicious oDAO could extract all RPL token issued for a single period (28 days) in publishing a flawed distribution Merkle tree.
+A malicious oDAO could **extract all RPL token issued for a single period** (28 days) in publishing a flawed distribution Merkle tree.

 > Autonomy score: H